 Why does having satisfied employees matter?

-The experiences of your employees matter—a lot.
+Employee experience management matters—a lot.
 Understanding what makes your employees satisfied at work allows you to meet their needs and keep them engaged.
 Likewise, you reap the benefits of highly satisfied and engaged people working for your organization—and driving better business results.

 Here are some of the benefits of keeping your employees happy: